 The Role of Provisional Waivers

 The good news, however, is that for some individuals, USCIS allows them to apply for such waivers before they depart from the United States.
-This is explained in the piece titled “Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar,” as it enables one to apply for a waiver from USCIS, especially in cases where the applicant does not require a waiver for any other grounds of inadmissibility.
+This is outlined in the article titled “Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.”
+It explains how applicants can apply for a waiver from USCIS, particularly when they do not need a waiver for any other grounds of inadmissibility.

 The Element of the Unlawful Presence Time Bar Law